 This chapter describes how you can work with openFT by various methods using the graphical interface, the menu system, openFT commands, and the program interface.

-4.1 The openFT Explorer for X Window
+4.1 The openFT Explorer

-If you are working with an X terminal under the X Window interface, you can use the functions of openFT via the graphical user interface - the openFT Explorer.
+You can use the functions of openFT via the graphical user interface - the openFT Explorer.

 Starting and exiting the openFT Explorer